oasis-tcs/openc2-jadn/jadn-v2.0.md

 ### 3.1.1 Descriptive Metadata

-The following fields provide information about a package but have no effect on schema processing:
+These Metadata fields provide information about a package but have no effect on schema processing:

 * **title:** A short name for this package.
 * **description:** A brief description of purpose or capabilities of this package